anthonynavarre/US-Frontend-Candidate-Lab/README.md

   would want to vet this decision with designer or, preferably, go with Helvetica Neue from Fonts.com and make this font styling consistent throughout campaign.
+* Considered font stack incl.
+Lucida Handwriting & Brush Script MT for handwritten font, but those don't scale well at 12px - favored legibility over style and went with a sans-serif fallback.
+  CourtneyDorkling font only available (easily) as a .ttf - might need to track down .woff, .eot & .svg file types or go with an image fallback.